Updated: Dec 12, 2020

 Irish Trad- Mainly tunes with 2 or 3 musicians leading, usually a fiddle/tenor banjo and guitar.
 Some songs too and if so, can often be solo unaccompanied (especially later in the night if the Guiness is flowing)

-Some of the friendliest most welcoming sessions I’ve been to have been Irish but there’s also an infamous session in South-west London that highlights explicitly highlighted on their web page ‘No Shaky Eggs Please’ :)
+Some of the friendliest most welcoming sessions I’ve been to have been Irish but there’s also an infamous session in South-west London that highlights explicitly highlighted on their web page ‘No Shaky Eggs Please’ ( they don't mention harmonicas though)

-*Harp Tips- If you want to slot in, learn some tunes- Lots of key of D. They’ll be sets of tunes too that change key, usually groups of 3.
+*Harp Tips- If you want to slot in, learn some tunes- Lots of key of D (Google- Irish session Standards) They’ll be sets of tunes too that change key, usually groups of 3.
 If you’re lucky the host may shout the key changes.
 Rhythmic comping possible too (listen to the guitar) but always support the melody.

-Also usually tune based but probably more fiddle players and Banjos all playing together.
-Hopefully only one guitarist.
+Also usually tune based but probably more fiddle players and Banjos all playing together and hopefully only one guitarist.
 The guitar in Old-time is like the bass and drums together and a solid guitarist can make or break the session.
-A wise grumpy folky type once said to me around a dying camp fire "two guitarists at an Old-Time session can be like having two drummers in a band".
+A wise grumpy folky type once said to me around a dying camp fire "two guitarists at an Old-Time session is worse than having two drummers in a band".

 Minor tunes can suit other positions such as Third or Fifth.
 Paddy Richter could also be handy for fast tunes if you don't want the pain of bending the 3 draw a full step (for tips try this video)